 A World of Good.

 Religious leaders in today’s diverse world are peacebuilders — driven by a calling to understand not just their own faith, but various faiths alive in the communities they serve.
 At Hartford International University for Religion & Peace, you’ll join an interfaith peer group and professors who broaden your perspective and, in turn, deepen your ability to make a difference in a world where the roads no longer diverge — they come together.

 Master of Arts in Interreligious Studies

-Learn religion in a multifaith environment.
-Our MA in Interreligious Studies program will immerse you in the lived reality of religions and the relationships between different faiths, while deepening your knowledge of your own.
+Learn religion in an interfaith environment.
+Our MA in Interreligious Studies degree program will immerse you in the lived reality of religions and the relationships between different faiths, while deepening your knowledge of your own.
 You're able to specialize in Islamic Studies or Ministerial Studies, or complete the general degree program.Learn More

 Master of Arts in Chaplaincy